 Unconditional contributions receivable that are expected to be collected in future periods are recorded at fair value.
 Contributions receivable are reflected net of an allowance for uncollectible amounts based on management's judgment and analysis of the creditworthiness of the donors, past payment experience, and other relevant factors and have been discounted, when contributions are due in more than one year.
-The applicable rate for contributions due in more than one year at December 31, 2022 was 4.73%.
-There was no discount for contributions receivable at December 31, 2021.
+The applicable rate for contributions due in more than one year at December 31, 2023 and 2022 was 4.28% and 4.73%.
 Amortization of the discount is reported in the statement of activities as a contribution.